LabyKreative/simple_shell/README.md

-# Team work project on Simple shell - C programming done by Adeyemi Owolabi and Joshua Monday
+# Team work project on Simple shell - C programming

 The program provides an interface for users to get access to the kernel's services.
 The shell command interpreter.
 The shell is able to run some default commands and also have some built in functions for Man Page.